 Almost there now!
 The instructor goes over the equipment with you, the two of you put your harnesses and helmets on, spread out the glider, hook in, talk through the launch procedure one more time , and off you go!

-Depending on the weather conditions, you'll be in the air for 15 to 30 minutes (and possibly longer).
+Depending on the weather conditions, you'll be in the air for approximately 10 to 20 minutes (and possibly longer).
 During this time, you'll learn more about how a paraglider flies, you'll be able to take pictures, or you can just sit back and enjoy.

 What should you bring?